 Project Priority Lead agency Comment Next Steps Review of the RBNZ Act High Treasury In November 2017 the Government announced it would undertake a review of the Reserve Bank of New Zealand Act 1989 to create a modern monetary and financial policy framework.
 The review is being undertaken in two phases.
-Phase Two involves a comprehensive review of the financial policy provisions of the Act that provide the legislative basis for prudential regulation and supervision.
-It is also reviewing the broader governance arrangements for RBNZ, including the respective roles of the Board and Governor.
+The third of the Phase Two consultations was published in March.
+It focused on the design of the new prudential framework for deposit Phase Two involves a comprehensive review of the financial policy provisions of the Act that provide the legislative basis for prudential regulation and supervision.
+It is also reviewing the broader governance arrangements for RBNZ, including the respective roles of the Board and Governor. takers and the deposit insurance scheme.
+NZBA's submission on the consultation is here .
 The first of the Phase Two consultations - Reserve Bank Act Review: Safeguarding the future of our financial system - was published in November 2018.
 In February 2019 NZBA submitted on that consultation, and Treasury published a report summarising the key messages and themes emerging from the submissions received.
-The third of the Phase Two consultations was published in March.
-It focusses on the design of the new prudential framework for deposit takers and the deposit insurance scheme.
-As a result of Covid-19, the deadline to submit has been extended by six months - to 23 October 2020.
 The second of the Phase Two consultations was published in June 2019.
 That included a number of in-principle decisions and topics for consultation.
 NZBA submitted in August 2019.
 In December 2019 Finance Minister Grant Robertson announced the following further Cabinet decisions: Greater powers to monitor banks and hold directors and executives more accountable for their actions.
 Introducing deposit insurance of \$50,000 per customer, per institution.
 A Governance Board to oversee financial stability matters.
 A Financial Policy Remit will set out matters the Board must have regard to when pursuing RBNZ's financial stability objectives.
 Measures to increase transparency at RBNZ, including more oversight for the Auditor-General and the Ombudsman.